nutanixdev/playbooks/external_vcenter_actions/README.md

 ### Steps to Enable
-1. Import the playbook file
+1. Download and import the playbook file (.pbk)
 2. Enable all the playbooks

     ![](enable_playbooks.png)